theJayTea/WritingTools/README.md

 - "Summarize" is great for condensing long articles or documents.
 - Experiment with custom instructions for specific writing needs.

+## 🐞 Known Issues
+1. The initial launch of the `Writing Tools.exe` might take unusually long — this seems to be because AV software extensively scans this new executable before letting it run.
+Once it launches into the background in RAM, it works instantly as usual.

+2. On some devices, the text selection detection may act up.
+   To fix it, simply restart Writing Tools.
+   This is being investigated.

+3. If you change the hotkey from the default, and an app already uses that hotkey, Writing Tools may not be able to intercept that hotkey from that app.

 ## 👨‍💻 To run Writing Tools directly from the code

 If you prefer to run it directly from the `main.py` file: